terraform-viettelidc/terraform-provider-vcloud/website/docs/d/resource_list.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_resource_list"
-sidebar_current: "docs-vcd-datasource-resource-list"
+sidebar_current: "docs-vcloud-datasource-resource-list"
 description: |-
-  Provides lists of VCD resources
+  Provides lists of Vcloud resources
 ---

-# vcd\_resource_list
+# vcloud\_resource_list

 Provides a Viettel IDC Cloud generic data source.
 It provides a list of existing resources in various formats.
 Some of these lists are only informative (i.e. users will look at them to get general information about the existing